louisitvn/slate/source/index.html.md

     });
 </script>
 ```
 > Notice the `"root"` parameter which is important for BuilderJS to find the related resources.
-For example, if your builderjs source folder is available at `http://example.com/project/builderjs`, then you need to set your `"root"` value to `"/project/builderjs/"`.
+For example, if your builderjs distributable (`dist`) is available at `http://example.com/project/dist/`, then you need to set your `"root"` value to `"/project/dist/"`.
 Remember to keep both leading and trailing slashes.

 See the right panel for a more complicated setup.
 See the **Configuration** section for advanced installation options which provide you more control over how the builder functions.